 The Hawaii Steel Guitar Festival is one of a series of Hawaiian Steel Guitar festivals produced and presented by the Hawaii Institute for Music Enrichment and Learning Experiences (HIMELE) and the Ke Kula Mele Hawai'i School of Hawaiian Music in collaboration with its partners.
 The Hawaii festival is made possible through collaboration with the Mauna Lani Bay Hotel and Bungalows.
 The Kaua'i Steel Guitar Festival is held each February in collaboration with the Courtyard by Marriott at Coconut Beach in Kapa'a, Kaua'i.
 The flagship Maui Steel Guitar Festival is held in the spring on Maui in collaboration with the Arts Education for Children Group (AECG) and the Ka'anapali Beach Hotel.
 The Waikiki Steel Guitar Festival is held in the summer at the Royal Grove performance venue (Helumoa) in collaboration with the Royal Hawaiian Center.
 HIMELE also produces the Hawaiian Steel Guitar Festivals at local community venues on O'ahu at the Windward Mall in Kaneohe and Ka Makana Ali'i in Kapolei.
 All festivals are free and open to the public and are presented to increase awareness and foster interest in the Hawaiian Steel Guitar, an instrument important to Hawaiian music and culture.
 Please see the HIMELE Events page for actual festival dates.

-The 2018 Festival will be held at the Mauna Lani Bay Hotel and Bungalows in early September.
-The scheduling in September is necessary to accommodate the major hotel remodeling that is scheduled to begin in October, 2018.
+The 2018 Festival will be held at the Mauna Lani Bay Hotel and Bungalows on September.
+The scheduling in September is necessary to accommodate the hotel's closing for major remodeling that is scheduled to begin in October, 2018.
+All of this year's performances will be held indoors in the hotel's ballroom to avoid any weather-related issues affecting the performances.

-Daytime Open Stage performances and evening Ho'olaule'a programs are scheduled for Friday and Saturday, with public kanikapila jam sessions following each evening's main program.
-Cultural workshops will be offered Saturday morning musical entertainment offered during the Sunday brunch.
-The lineup of featured performers will be posted here and on the festival's Facebook page as soon as it is finalized.
+Evening Ho'olaule'a programs are scheduled for Friday and Saturday, with public kanikapila jam sessions following each evening's main program.
+Steel guitar workshops will be offered Saturday morning, and Open Stage performances are scheduled for Saturday beginning at 11 AM.
+Musical entertainment on the lawn offered during the Sunday brunch.

 Education is a key component of the steel guitar festivals.
-School visitations by master steel guitarists and youth steel guitar players will be scheduled with local area schools.
+School visitations by master steel guitarists and Next Generation steel guitar players will be scheduled with local area schools.
 These visitations will include an introduction to the Hawaiian steel guitar and its importance in Hawaiian music and culture.
-A musical demonstration will be given by the visitation team.
-Local area schools will be contacted about scheduling a visitation time on Thursday and/or Friday, and information about any workshop offered at the festival will be posted when it becomes available.
+A musical demonstration will be given by the visitation team, followed by hands-on opportunities for classroom students.
+Local area schools will be contacted about scheduling a visitation time on Friday, and information about any workshop offered at the festival will be posted when it becomes available.

 If you or your Hawaii area public or private school has not yet been contacted and would like a visitation and presentation on Friday, September 7, 2018, please see the Contact Page and fill out the form indicating your request.